silagokth/SiLagoDoc/docs/Docs/ToolChain/Vesyla-suite/v4/Tutorial_DRRA.md

 # DRRA-based AlImp Design Tutorial (v4)

-!!! note
-    This page is written for vesyla-suite **version 4** and only works for DRRA-2 fabric.

 ## Introduction

+This tutorial demonstrates how to implement algorithms using vesyla-suite for DRRA-based architecture.
+We first introduce the programming model, then demonstrate with an example how to implement an algorithm using vesyla-suite.

 ## Programming Model

-Each algorithm compiled by vesyla-suite will be mapped to a DRRA fabric.
+Each algorithm compiled by vesyla-suite will be mapped to a DRRA-2 fabric.
 The DRRA-2 fabric has a globally addressable input buffer and a globally addressable output buffer, as shown in the following figure.

 ![Programming Model](../Tutorial_DRRA/programming_model.png)